TataLab/iCubAudioAttention/README.md

 Installation
 ------------

-* This repository depends on [YARP](https://github.com/robotology/yarp) (minimum version 3.2), [icub-main](https://github.com/robotology/icub-main), and [icub-contrib-common](https://github.com/robotology/icub-contrib-common), which can both be found on the robotology github.
+* This repository depends on [YARP](https://github.com/robotology/yarp) (minimum version 3.2), [icub-main](https://github.com/robotology/icub-main), and [icub-contrib-common](https://github.com/robotology/icub-contrib-common), which can all be found on the robotology github.
 [OpenCV](https://github.com/opencv/opencv) is an optional dependency, for compiling visualisation tools.
 [YCM](https://github.com/robotology/ycm) (YARP CMake) is another optional dependency that offers extra CMake modules for YARP.
 If YCM is not found, local versions of the YCM modules will be used.
-* For step-by-step installation instructions from a fresh install, you can follow our guide [here]().
+* For step-by-step installation instructions from a fresh install, you can follow our guide [here](https://github.com/TataLab/iCubAudioAttention/blob/refact/doc/installation_instructions/fresh_install.md).

 ```bash
 git clone https://github.com/TataLab/iCubAudioAttention.git